 EDUCATION & WORKFORCE TRAINING.
 The County will continue its proactive outreach to support federal funding of its early childhood education programs, especially The Big Lift.
+The County will continue its support of federal efforts that provide ongoing and new opportunities for funding of its current initiatives in early childhood, elementary and secondary education, and will continue advocacy for public education improvements.
 It will also seek further workforce support for teens, high school drop outs and underemployed young adults.
 In addition, with enactment of the Every Child Succeeds Act (ESSA), the County will seek out and support implementation efforts that provide ongoing and new opportunities for funding of its current initiatives in early childhood, elementary and secondary education.